Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Data

 **Explanation:**
-"Operations" is partially retained via monitoring and management.
+Operations is partially retained via monitoring and management.
-"Security" is shared with AWS; not fully given up.
+Security is shared with AWS; not fully given up.
-"Hardware" is correct.
+Hardware is correct.
 Physical hardware, network, and underlying infrastructure are fully managed by AWS.
-"Data" remains the responsibility of the customer.
+Data remains the responsibility of the customer.

 ---